rahul2512/MSK_ML_gamma/README.md

 # MSK_ML_gamma
-#This file contains the code corresponding to the article "Generalisation and Robustness of Supervised Machine Learning Algorithms for Biomechanical Modelling."
+#This file contains the code corresponding to the article "Supervised Machine Learning Workflows for Biomechanical Modelling"

 #A HPC cluster was used to run the complete cross-validation runs which are not feasible to run on a normap laptop.
 However, few instances, can be easily done using the function "specific" and "specific_CV" in pytorch.py, respectively.

 #Lastly, all the plots and statistics provided in the paper can be reproduced by simply running main.py.
 Note that the path need to be modified in main.py.

 #Test data for reproducing the results are provided here.
-The full training dataset can be obtained on request to vikranth.harthikotenagaraja@eng.ox.ac.uk
+The full training dataset can be obtained on request to V.HarthikoteNagaraja@salford.ac.uk

 #The codes are developed using Python 3 with keras for ML.
-#MSK_ML_beta #This file contains the code description used in the article: "Machine Learning for Optical Motion Capture-driven
-Musculoskeletal Modeling from Inertial Motion Capture Data" #The codes are developed in python3 using standard python modules and keras for ML.
+#MSK_ML_gamma #This file contains the code description used in the article: "Supervised Machine Learning Workflows for Biomechanical Modelling" #The codes are developed in python3 using standard python modules and keras for ML.

 #The code here contains:
 #a) Pipeline to run ML methods such FFNN, RNN, and LM which can be easily extended for other methods.